vassvik/odin-superluminal/README.md

 # odin-superluminal

-Odin bindings for [Superluminal Performance](https://www.superluminal.eu/)'s PerformanceAPI, which are used to add instrumentation sampling when profiling using Superluminal Performance.
+Odin bindings for [Superluminal Performance](https://www.superluminal.eu/)'s instrumentation API called PerformanceAPI.

-Includes a copy of the header files and one of the library files as of Superluminal Performance 1.0.6470.3335, which corresponds to PerformanceAPI version 3.0.
+Includes a copy of the header files for documentation purposes and one of the library files for Windows for easy integration, as of Superluminal Performance 1.0.6470.3335, which corresponds to PerformanceAPI version 3.0.

 ## Instructions